backyardbiomech/qtiConverter/README.md

     + If you **must** have a paragraph break within a question, use an html line break code (below).
 You may copy and paste the characters below into your text block wherever you want a new line.
 See the first example question below.
 Copy and paste this:
         - `<br>`
 + Each question block may begin with up to three lines of header information.
 The order of the information not matter.
-    + One header line may be a 2 letter indicator of question type based on Canvas question types.
+    + One header line may be a 2 letter (all caps) indicator of question type based on Canvas question types.
 If no indicator is given, MC is assumed.
-(MC: multiple choice, MA: multiple answers (select all that apply), MT: matching , SA: short answer (fill in the blank), MD: multiple dropdowns, MB: multiple blanks, ES: essay, TX: just text (not yet functional)
+(MC: multiple choice, MA: multiple answers (select all that apply), MT: matching , SA: short answer (fill in the blank), MD: multiple dropdowns, MB: multiple blanks, ES: essay, TX: just text, NU: numerical
     + Another header line may refer to any image to be included before the question text.
 The line should read `image: imageFileName.jpg`.
-If no image is connected to the question, simply do not include this line.
+If no image is connected to the question, simply do not include this line (`image: ` with no name will cause an error).
 The image file of that name should be saved in the same folder as the text document.
         + you may have a subfolder of images, in which case the line should read `image: imageFolder/imageFileName.jpg` (i.e. the path is relative to the text file).
         + Only one image may be included with the question text.
+        + In multiple choice questions, you can include images as the answers by using `A) image: imageFileName.jpg` as the option.
     + The last header line option allows you to assign a default point value to that question.
 The number of points must be included in parentheses, and you may or may not have any other words in there.
-E.g., `(2)`, `(2 pts)`, `(2 points)` all work.
+E.g., `(2)`, `(2 pts)`, `(2.5 points)` all work.
         + This point value will only be applied in the automatically created quiz in Canvas at import, and will be overridden if you simply "link" a question group to a bank.
-+ After all of the header information (or no header information) the next line should be a digit follwed by a "." or a ")", followed by the text of the question.
++ After all of the header information (or no header information) the next line should be a digit followed by a "." or a ")", followed by the text of the question.
-+ - the question text is followed on the next line (no blank line, just the next line) by answers
+    - the question text is followed on the next line (no blank line, just the next line) by answers
     - MC answers begin with a letter followed by a "." or a ")"
     - correct answer(s) are marked with a \* before the letter (at the start of the line) for multiple choice and multiple answer questions
     - NOTE that question numbers and answer letters will not necessarily transfer to Canvas (due to the *shuffle answers* option in Canvas).